 A1.
 Was the current head of government or other chief national authority elected through free and fair elections?
 0 / 4

 The PA has not held a presidential election since 2005, when the Fatah faction’s Mahmoud Abbas won with 62 percent of the vote.
-Hamas seized control of the Gaza Strip in a violent rift with Fatah and the West Bank–based PA in 2007, and it has largely rejected Abbas’s authority to date.
-Abbas’s electoral mandate expired in 2009, though he continued to govern in the West Bank.
+Following its win in 2006 legislative elections and a violent rift with Fatah and the West Bank–based PA in 2007, Hamas seized control of the Gaza Strip.
+Abbas’s four-year electoral mandate expired in 2009, though he continued to govern in the West Bank as of 2018.

 Under PA laws, the prime minister is nominated by the president and requires the support of the PLC.
 Hamas leader Ismail Haniya was nominated and sworn in as prime minister following the 2006 elections, and again in 2007 as part of a short-lived unity government, but he was dismissed by President Abbas after the Fatah-Hamas conflict that year.
 Hamas did not recognize this move.
 Despite repeated attempts to form new PA unity governments with Fatah, Hamas officials have exercised de facto executive authority in the Gaza Strip since then.
 The de facto head of government as of 2018, Yahya Sinwar, was chosen in a closed election by Hamas members in February 2017.